 Rule 14-712.
 Qualifications for admission based on UBE.

-(a) Timing of application and admission.
+(a) Application and admission timing.
 An application may be filed at any time.
-Processing of the application and the character and fitness investigation require a minimum of four months to complete.
+Processing the application and character and fitness investigation require a minimum of four months to complete.

 (b)(1) the Applicant meets all the requirements of Rule 14-703 or Rule 14-704;